yiGmMk/d7y.io/docs/reference/configuration/dfdaemon.md

 # Current host info used for scheduler.
 host:
-  # TCP service listen address,
-  # port should be set by other options.
-  listenIP: 0.0.0.0
-  # Access ip for other peers,
+  # # Access ip for other peers,
-  # when local ip is different with access ip, advertiseIP should be set.
+  # # when local ip is different with access ip, advertiseIP should be set.
-  advertiseIP: 0.0.0.0
+  # advertiseIP: 0.0.0.0
   # Geographical location, separated by "|" characters.
   location: ''
   # IDC deployed by daemon.